trungbk12/lmao/README.md

 - Added fake commit commit 1 of 2024-06-18 with count 4 with 4 commits
 - Added fake commit commit 2 of 2024-06-18 with count 4 with 4 commits
 - Added fake commit commit 3 of 2024-06-18 with count 4 with 4 commits
+- Added fake commit commit 4 of 2024-06-18 with count 4 with 4 commits